 In the next couple of weeks, we look forward to finishing Year 1 and beginning Year 2 just before the school year ends.

-I realise that if we sincerely desire to make disciples in our homes, we need to bring our children to a point where they will have to choose whom they will serve, make that decision in repentance, and commit to live a life of drawing close to Jesus and allowing Him to be Lord of their lives.
+I realise that if we sincerely desire to make disciples in our homes, we need to bring our children to a point where they will have to choose whom they will serve, make that decision in repentance, and commit to live a life of drawing close to Jesus and allowing Him to be Lord of their lives, even as they grow in their understanding of His unfathomable love.
 With this comes reverence for God (through knowing Him in His Word) as well as understanding of His truth (again, dwelling on His Word).
 For instance, they need to know the whole redemption story – why was there a need for the Law, why was there a need for a Saviour, what is the mystery plan for all Gentiles revealed (Ephesians 3: 1-13), what does it mean to work out our salvation in fear and trembling because it is He who is at work in us (Philippians 2: 12-13)?
 Why else would Jesus say, “You are already clean because of the word which I have spoken to you.
 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.”
 (John 15: 3-4)

 May it not be said of them, who have decided to embrace our faith, as we release them from our homes where we undertake to educate and/or parent them (yes, we are called to bring them up in the training and instruction of the Lord),